 - Make these cute and quirky emoji jars for a kid’s dresser or desk.

 - Glue painted toy animals on baby food jar lids, use as party favours.

 - Fill with homemade slime or silly putty to put in loot bags.

-- Kids can fill them with layers of “coloured sand” (ground sidewalk chalk mixed with salt).
+- Fill baby food jars with layers of “coloured sand” (ground sidewalk chalk mixed with salt).

 - Make magnetic spice jars to store on the refrigerator door

 - Organize your spice drawer with baby food jars.